carter4299/gin_auth/readme.md

 If you choose to use this for your server.
 Change the names of variables, they were made to be readable.

-I would also recommend [Hashicorp Vault](https://www.vaultproject.io/) instead of using env vars.

 Restrictions: Usernames must be unique

 ## Prerequisites